Correct names and abbreviations of VT degrees

-One of the most important pieces of information in your resume and cover letters is the listing of the college degree you are pursuing.
-If you're uncertain of your degree or how to state it, here's help:
+One of the most important pieces of information in your resume and cover letters is the listing of the college degree you are pursuing (or have earned).
+If you're uncertain of your degree or how to state it, there are resources:

 University resources to confirm correct wording and abbreviations for your degree: